julia-/long-play-records/README.md

 Develop a two-sided marketplace rails application to enable people to buy and sell secondhand vinyl records.

 ## Planning
-I first started thinking about who would be my audience and then from there I commenced creating user stories for sellers, buyers and buyer/sellers.
+I first started thinking about who would be the audience for a secondhand record store and then from there I commenced creating user stories for sellers, buyers and buyer/sellers.
 I used these user stories to help define my data models and attributes.

 To deliver what I had envisioned I decided to look at incorporating an API where I could pull in most information about releases to ensure information was correct due there being multiple versions for most releases.

-I decided to go with Discogs API as the database made available under the CC0 No Rights Reserved license.
+I decided to go with the Discogs API as the database is made available under the *CC0 No Rights Reserved* license.

-I played around with the API to help identify any other models and attributes that would be needed.
+I played around with the API to help identify any other models and attributes that would be needed due to the output of the different API calls I would need to make.

-I used a combination of trello and paper and pen to list and to breakdown tasks that I needed to complete for the next two weeks.
+I used a combination of trello and paper and pen to list and breakdown the different tasks that I would need to complete for the next two weeks.
+I worked out which features and tasks needed to be done to be able complete other features/tasks that were connected.

 ### Audience
 - Music lovers